 The City has never defaulted on its revenue obligations and has not defaulted on its bonds payable from ad valorem taxation since 1935, when all such bonds were refunded at par with a reduction in interest rate.

-QUALIFIED TAX-EXEMPT OBLIGATION.....
+NOT QUALIFIED TAX-EXEMPT OBLIGATION.....

-The Bonds are NOT designated as "Qualified Tax-Exempt Obligations" for financial institutions.
+The City will NOT designate the bonds as "Qualified Tax-Exempt Obligations" for financial institutions.

 SELECTED FINANCIAL INFORMATION